 by Joetta Currie

-A Sorry Thing is a 65,000 word, Women’s Suspense novel, set in the 70’s during the waning years of mob activity in Newport, Kentucky.
-While most of the mafia moved on to Vegas, some factions remain in Newport, fighting for control over drugs and prostitution, making it a hard place for a young woman to fall.
+A Sorry Thing is a 65,000-word, Women’s Historical/Suspense set in the ’70s during the waning years of mob activity in Newport, Kentucky.
+While most of the mafia moved on to Vegas, some factions remained in Newport, fighting for control over drugs and prostitution, making it a hard place for a young woman to fall.

 Meg’s abusive father never let her forget she was responsible for her mother’s death.
 If it wasn’t for Lizzie, a quirky, but kind, older neighbor, she may not have survived.
-When Meg accidentally kills her brother, she runs away to Newport to work in a strip club.
+In a freak accident, Meg kills her brother.
+Despondent and suffering further abuse, she moves to Newport to work in a strip club.
 The job leads her down a dangerous road, entangling her and her friend Connie, in a long and torturous journey.
-The nightmare leads them deep into Harlan County and the mob's hold on prostitution, unionization of the Brookside coal mines and one of Kentucky's worst disasters at The Beverly Hills Supper Club.
+The nightmare leads them deep into Harlan County and the mob's hold on prostitution, unionization of the Brookside coal mines, and one of Kentucky's worst disasters: The Beverly Hills Supper Club.

 Their only hope is Brady.
 He cares about Meg and Connie and while he has had his share of fun with both girls, it’s Meg he’s grown to love.
 He has other reasons for being interested in Meg too.